fisyak/cernlib/README.md

 - Improved support for Darwin
 - Import select changes requested by Belle
 - Add support for xrootd
+- Add support for Ubuntu25 and Fedora 42
+- gcc15 fixes
+- Fixes for Fatmen

 ## Breaking changes
 The implementation of mathlib/gen/e/dspin2.F looks wrong and has been corrected in CERNLIB tags 2023.08.X and newer.